hsdoaa/tfmanager/tfmanager/README.md

-mygmap
+tfmanager
 ======

-A simple python wrapper for Google Maps API.
-Use it to get the formatted address or co-ordinates of any location.
+A text file Manger

-The code is Python 2, but Python 3 compatible.
+The code is Python 3 compatible.

 Installation
 ============